giro3d-org/Giro3D/HOW_TO_RELEASE.md

 If an urgent hotfix is needed for an existing release (say, release a `v0.39.1` for `v0.39.0`):

-1. Create a release branch `release/X.Y` at the tag of the existing release we need to patch
+1. Create the release branch `release/0.39` at the tag of the existing release we need to patch
 2. Create a short-lived hotfix branch from the release branch
 3. In the hotfix branch, push the fix, generate changelog, etc.
 4. Open the release Merge Request (MR) to the release branch